 The London Hard Fork update was a major revamp for Ethereum.
 This upgrade aims to lower the transaction fees on Ethereum and signal a new mining pattern for the Ether.
 This stands to solve a significant problem for the miners due to an increase in NFTs and the growth in Defi.
 Formally called Ethereum Improvement Protocol 1559 (EIP-1559), the London hard-fork plans to address the issue by burning or destroying Ether coins.29

 Ethereum has risen above $4,000 for the first time since May 2021.
-Until now, over 183,000 eths worth $600 million have been burned so far in less than a month.25 More than $140 million ether has been burned since a revamp of the Ethereum fee system on August 5, 2021.
+Until now, over 183,000 eths worth $600 million have been burned so far in less than a month.25 More than $140 million ether has been burned since the Ethereum fee system revamp on August 5, 2021.

 The Ethereum upgrade, codenamed EIP-1559, boosted investor sentiment after introducing a “fee burn.”
 Instead of the previous auction system, users now pay a base fee to process their transactions through miners.